srajan-jha/Linear-Regression-Tasks/README.md

 # Linear-Regression-Tasks
-The repo contains some projects and tasks I'd done while starting with my journey of ML.
+The repo contains few projects and tasks in .ipynb notebooks, while other files are the data which are used to perform the task.
+The projects are done by myself while starting with my journey of ML.
 The exercises were provided by an online course which I took.
-However, I played with some parameters while practicing.
+However, I played with some parameters while practicing and this is the final project which I was left with at the end.